yellowmonkey123/jo_app_next/README.md

 * (Deferred from previous) Implement weekly cover photo upload/display feature.
 * (Deferred from previous) Add year navigation to the weekly report selector.
 ---
+---
+## Session Summary [2025-05-01]

+**Goal:** Refine the Weekly Report page UI/UX, focusing on table row heights, qualitative review layout, and week selector appearance.

+**Key Changes:**
+* Reduced vertical padding (`py-1`) and status block height (`h-5`) in "Completion Summary" and "Habit Consistency" tables for a more compact view (`src/app/weekly-report/page.tsx`).
+* Split the "Qualitative Review" section:
+    * Created a new "Emotional Summary" section (displaying feelings as a vertical list) placed after the "Ratings Trend" chart.
+    * Updated the original "Qualitative Review" section to only contain "Accomplishments" and "Areas for Improvement", displayed as vertical lists in side-by-side cards.
+* Refined the "Habit Consistency" table:
+    * Sorted habits by timing ('AM', 'Anytime', 'PM').
+    * Added a top border (`border-t-2 border-gray-300`) to separate habit timing groups visually.
+* Iterated on the Week Selector layout:
+    * Experimented with CSS Grid and Flexbox approaches to improve wrapping and centering, especially for the last row.
+    * Finalized using Flexbox (`flex flex-wrap justify-center gap-2`) with a `max-w-xl` constraint on the container div for balanced width and centering.
+* Resolved various minor issues: Removed heading borders in Qualitative Review cards, fixed date formatting errors (`RangeError`), and addressed a React hydration warning related to `<colgroup>` whitespace.

+**Current Application Status:** Weekly Report UI is refined with more compact tables, reorganized qualitative sections, sorted/grouped habits, and an improved week selector layout.
+Build is stable.

+**Dependencies Added/Changed:** None.

+**Next Steps / Open Issues:**
+* Implement the planned major feature: Section-based navigation for the Weekly Report, allowing users to independently swipe/navigate through previous/next weeks for individual sections (Completion, Habits, Ratings, etc.) while potentially keeping other sections static.
+This will involve state management changes, data caching, and new UI elements (navigation arrows per section).
+* (Deferred from previous) Finalize and test sticky navigation arrows for overall previous/next week navigation.
+* (Deferred from previous) Implement user setting for weekly report availability time (Sunday/Monday).
+* (Deferred from previous) Implement weekly cover photo upload/display feature.
+* (Deferred from previous) Add year navigation to the weekly report selector.
+---